williamgrimes/williamgrimes.github.io/essays/bitcoin_paper_companion.md

 </blockquote>
 This section describes how Bitcoin are moved through the system using a sequence of transfers made with digital signatures.
 The history of each and every Bitcoin transaction leads back to the point where the bitcoins were first produced.
 Be aware that the transaction mechanism shown here is not the same as the concept of a blockchain, which is discussed later, but rather how money is traced and transferred through the network.

 The important part here is to understand the figure, showing how at each stage the owner is a person/entity holding the private key that gives them the ability to spend/transfer that money.
 When a transaction is broadcast other users can validate based on the public key of the signer, to ensure they have sufficient funds to make the transaction.
 This is facilitated by the asymmetry of the public-private key pair, whereby anyone can decrypt the signature and verify the transaction but only the owner can encrypt and sign to create another transaction.
-Although this is a useful way to keep track of ownership, there is nothing to stop somebody spending their coins more than once, i.e. the double-spending problem.
+Although this is a useful way to keep track of ownership there is nothing to stop somebody spending their coins more than once, i.e. the double-spending problem.

 ## 3. Timestamp Server
 ---